CATEGORY: Human Competence | AUTHOR: Jonathan Cox

 Faith has shown us how varied learners’ experiences can be from one apprenticeship to the next.
-Faith, like so many other we’ve spoken to, is hugelypassionate about her current path and very eloquent about the need for something more than just technical training.
+Faith, like so many others we’ve spoken to, is hugely passionate about her current path and very eloquent about the need for something more than just technical training.
 She spoke from the heart about her need for support to be in place to develop who she is, and to learn behaviours that help her succeed in all she does.

 It is incumbent on us all; employers, learning providers, industry bodies and government, to reflect on such experiences and understand the power of an individual who feels comfortable and is supported in developing who they are and not just what they know.

 Faith is the perfect example of a generation that wants to grow and fulfil their potential, understanding that who we are and what we become truly matters.